mazovi/wearable-data/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The final data set include all the average of each variable (measurements of mean and standard deviation) for each activity (activityname) and each subject (subjectid).
+For all Acc measurements, the unit is 'g'.
+For all Gyro measurements, the unit is 'rad/s'.

 1.                        subjectid
 2.                     activityname